-The Sonic was a fresh nameplate for the Chevrolet lineup four years ago—and in the U.S. the new path made a lot of sense, as it was refined, sporty, and far more safety-minded about-face from the Aveo that it replaced.
+The Chevrolet Sonic was a fresh nameplate four years ago—and in the U.S. the new path made a lot of sense, as it was refined, sporty, and far more safety-minded about-face from the Aveo that it replaced.

-Now, for 2017, Chevrolet is revisiting and refreshing the Sonic, with some changes to this small car’s front and rear styling, a better safety set, and some new features throughout.
+Now, with the 2017 Chevrolet Sonic, the automaker is revisiting and refreshing the compact car, with some changes to this small car’s front and rear styling, a better safety set, and some new features throughout.
 In light of that, the 2017 Chevrolet Sonic for the U.S. is now a lot closer to the front-end look of the international version, which is still called the Aveo in many other markets.
 It continues to be available as either a five-door hatchback or four-door sedan.

 Chevy points to the Sonic’s changes as being right in line with those given to other global Chevrolet compact vehicles, including the Cruze, Bolt EV, and refreshed 2017 Trax.
 That includes what the automaker describes as a more expressive look, with a redesigned hood, a new rear fascia, projector-beam headlamps, and LED daytime running lamps.
 Orange Burst Metallic, Brimstone, Cajun Red Tintcoat, and Arctic Blue Metallic are four new colors introduced for 2017, and wheel designs have been refreshed (still 15-, 16-, and 17-inch).

 Powertrains for the 2017 Chevrolet Sonic essentially carry over from last year.
 Base Sonic models will be powered by a 1.8-liter inline-4, while an optional 1.4-liter turbocharged inline-4 gives better acceleration and higher EPA fuel economy ratings.
 We’ve found Sonic models with this 1.4-liter engine to be smoother, quicker-responding, and simply more fun to drive.
-Outgoing versions of this front-wheel-drive small car can be had with either a 6-speed manual or a 6-speed automatic, and we expect this to be the same for 2017.
+The front-wheel-drive small car can be had with either a 6-speed manual or a 6-speed automatic.

 On the road, the Sonic feels strong and sturdy, and its ride isn’t as coarse and busy as most other entries in this class.
 It’s enjoyable to drive, with electric power steering that offers particularly nice feel and weighting (often a weak point on Asian competitors).
 Overall, it has the settled, refined feel of a car an entire class larger; GM has lately excelled in making its cars quiet, and the Sonic is solidly better than average.